hyphanet/plugin-WebOfTrust/STYLE.md

 - Indentation of the Java part of the codebase is done with tabs.
   Configure your editor to use a tab width of 4 spaces to ensure the line length limit is obeyed.

-  Some places may use spaces instead for legacy reasons.
+  Some places in the existing code may use spaces instead for legacy reasons.
   These violations shall be fixed gradually once the affected code is modified for other reasons anyway, with 4 spaces = 1 tab.

+  Spaces may be added to lines which are indented with tabs in order to align them to relevant code at the above line.
+  I.e. first use tabs for base alignment and then add spaces after the tabs for fine alignment.
+  Make sure to start the indentation with the same count of tabs as the above line contains so that the lines will align properly independent of a different tab-width which other developers may have chosen in their IDE.

+- The GitHub Actions `.yml` files are indented with 2 spaces and shall stay like that.

 ## Git